TuikkaTommi/portfolio/React/README.md

 });
 ```

 Reducers are inside the [src/reducers](https://github.com/TuikkaTommi/portfolio/tree/main/React/bloglist-frontend-redux/src/reducers) directory.
 The reducers are separated into separate files by their purpose.
 All the reducers implement createSlice-method from '@reduxjs/toolkit'-library.
 The slice and its methods handle actually altering the state.
 The reducer-files then have separate methods that readies the data to be set to the state.
 For example one of these methods adds +1 like to an existing blog in the state when a blog is liked, and then sets it to state with the slices method.

+WILL CONTINUE SOON™️..